jnccd/discord-bot/README.md

 c# | Run csharp code
 chess | Play chess
-circleIsYou | You are a circle :0 edit | This is a more advanced command which allows you to chain together functions that were made specific for this command.
-For more information type **°edit**. embed | Posts an embed emojiUsage | Which emojis are actually used on this server? environment | Prints bot environment info
+circleIsYou | You are a circle :0 edit | This is a more advanced command which allows you to chain together functions that were made specific for this command embed | Posts an embed emojiUsage | Which emojis are actually used on this server? environment | Prints bot environment info